Day after Srinagar killings: ‘Can’t believe this… she was an educator’

 In Jammu, normal work in courts remained suspended as lawyers abstained following a call by the Jammu and Kashmir High Court Bar Association.

-The Jammu Chamber of Commerce and Industry along with various trader associations held protests.
+The Jammu Chamber of Commerce and Industry along with various trader associations held demonstration against killings.
+They also demanded the UT Lt Governor and Central government to ensure fool proof security of people especially minorities in Kashmir.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines